PAYG Instalments

 Instead of postponing tax payments until the end of the year, PAYG instalments allow you to spread out your tax costs over time.

-When you reach the end of the financial year, your earnings will be calculated.
-If you have paid enough taxes already then great – there won't be anything more to pay!
+When you reach the end of the financial year, your assessable income will be calculated.
+If you have paid enough taxes already, then great — there won't be anything more to pay!
 In fact, it's possible that you've even overpaid in which case you're entitled to a refund.
-On the other hand if it turns out that what was previously paid wasn't sufficient then an extra amount must be added on top.
+On the other hand, if it turns out that the amount previously paid wasn't sufficient then an extra amount must be added on top.

-- You personally, generally if you have income from sources other than wages.
+- You personally (individual), generally if you have income from sources other than wages, for example, business or investment income.

-Basically, if any entities earn over a certain threshold, the ATO will notify you that its now time to pay your income tax instalments.
-The ATO lists these income thresholds on its website here.
+Basically, if any entities earn above the PAYG instalment threshold, the ATO will notify you that its now time to pay your income tax instalments.
+Instalments are paid via the activity statement or instalment notice.
+Learn more about the ATO's instalment income thresholds on its website.

 When does the ATO issue PAYG instalments?

 The ATO issues PAYG instalment notices quarterly.
-If your business is registered for GST, then you’ll pay PAYG instalments as part of your BAS.
+If your business is registered for GST, then you'll pay quarterly instalments as part of your BAS (business activity statement).
 Otherwise, it will be a standalone payment.

-How does the ATO calculate the PAYG Instalment tax liability?
+How does the ATO calculate the PAYG Instalment tax payable?

 If your annual income has reached the ATO's threshold, the ATO will then include a PAYG instalment requirement in your next quarterly activity statement, as either: